bhrutledge/resume/README.md

 # resume

-My résumé, written in Pug, then rendered to HTML and PDF.
+My resume, written in Pug, then rendered to HTML and PDF.